tebanban/oohmediaapp2/README2.md

 # Back End

-COMO INICIAR
+How to start

-Crear el entorno
+# 1 Create virtual Enviroment
 pipenv shell

-Instalar dependencias
+# 2 install dependencies
 pipenv install

-Crear las migraciones
+# 3 Migrate migrations
 pipenv run init
 pipenv run migrate   (skip if you have not made changes to the models on the `./src/api/models.py`) pipenv run upgrade

-Ejecutar la API
+# 4 Run app
 pipenv run start